CCN-Support/CCN_Wiki/docs/source/mri.rst

 **I passed the MR Safety Exam.
 Now what?**

 - Monitor the BruinLearn calendar for Walkthrough and Operations Training sessions.
 Sign up for a pair of these sessions as soon as you see an available posting that you can attend.

+**I'm on the Calendar page, but don't see any options to sign up.**

+- Make sure you click "Find Appointments" on the right-hand side.
+The detailed guide linked under :ref:`safety_cert` explains this step and many others that are frequently missed--please read it carefully.
-- If you are looking at the calendar and don't see any options for signing up, it means all current postings are full.
+- If you still do not see any options for signing up, it means all current postings are full.
 CCN staff offers these sessions as often as the schedule allows, but demand for safety certification is usually high and the sessions fill up very quickly.
-Watch the calendar for cancellations and new postings--if you have a strict deadline or have been actively trying to find a spot for a long time, reach out to discuss a special accommodation.
+Watch the calendar for cancellations and new postings--BruinLearn sends automatic email notifications (if your settings allow it) about new session availabilities.
+- If you have a strict deadline or have been actively trying to find a spot for a long time, email ccnsupport@g.ucla.edu to discuss a special accommodation.
+CCN will do its best to help, but cannot guarantee anything.
+Training opportunities are limited by both scanner and staff availability.

 **I finished my certification training and passed the exams.
 Now what?**